MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-tokenissuancestart-configuration.md

 ### Register an application

-Register an application to authenticate your custom authentication extension to your Azure Function.

-1. Sign in to [Graph Explorer](https://aka.ms/ge) using an account whose home tenant is the tenant you wish to manage your custom authentication extension in.
-The account must have the privileges to create and manage an application registration in the tenant.
+1. Sign in to [Graph Explorer](https://aka.ms/ge) using an account whose home tenant is the tenant in which you wish to manage your custom authentication extension in.
+This account must have privileges to create and manage an application registration in the tenant.
 2. Run the following request.

     ```http